top of page

 VENTA SANT JORDI

-At the weekend there are two menus, one at €19, and one at €29, we have tried both and have always preferred the cheaper of the two which is, we believe, exceptional value.
+There are two menus at the weekend: one at €19 and one at €29.
+We have tried both and have always preferred the cheaper of the two, which is, we believe, exceptional value.

 There are four starters served on the menu,

-Pan con tomate with alioli, and Russian salad.
+Pan con tomate with alioli and Russian salad.

 The star dish is strips of marinaded solomillo.